 Amount determines how much the changed image will be mixed with the original image.
 100% means nothing is left of the original.Mode will set various modes of combining the original with the edited image.
 We have Normal + 12 modes, most of which are well known from Photoshop.Hue change, unlike Selection shift, will preserve the given selection of hues, but will rotate their colors throughout the color circle.

 In this example we turned off brightness divisions by setting the Divisions slider to 0.
 Here is the output with Normal blending.Brightness divisions = 0Hue divisions = 1Selection shift 90 (to turn from yellowish to soft orange)Output amount = 70%

 Greyscale & Colorize Grey

-By converting the image to greyscale and colorizing the levels, you get exact control over the number of distinct levels and hues in the image, since the will occupy the same space.
+By converting the image to greyscale and colorizing the levels, you get exact control over the number of distinct levels and hues in the image.